rustkas/error-index/README.md

 This project helps to understand how Rust compiler helps software developers by error messages which it provides.

-This project rrror by error provide examples how to reproduce error message.
+This project error by error (E0__) provide examples how to reproduce error message.

 ## How to study
 1. Open a test.